EasyNetDev/Saitek-FIP/README.md

 Seeing the project for Xsaitekpanels I decided to take a look how FIP is working under Windows and reverse engineering the protocol.
 And YES, the device is 100% compatible with all OSes if you have the commands to send the image to device!

-I've tried to contact Logitech to support my work to have a documentation for the protocol, but I'm pretty sure that I will receive the same laizy answer: is not supported (why bother us with such thinks when we are not able to build an XP12 plugin for Windows?).
+I'm in contact with Logitech to check if they could support my work to have a documentation for the protocol.
+I hope I will get some support from their side to be able to implement the full protocol and not just reverse engineering what I can.

 # Driver
-This is an attempt to reverse engineer Saitek / Logitech FIP (Flight Instrument Panel) driver for Windows which is not a real driver but more a software that drives display directly by USB commands via BULK commands.
+This is first step of the attempt to reverse engineer Saitek / Logitech FIP (Flight Instrument Panel) driver for Windows which is not a real driver but more a software that drives display directly by USB commands via BULK commands.

-Saitek FIP is using few endpoints to comumicate between host and itself: Endpoint OUT 0x02 and Endpoint IN 0x82.
+Saitek FIP is using few endpoints to comumicate between host and itself, like: Endpoint OUT 0x02 and Endpoint IN 0x82.

 Endpoint OUT is used by the host to send commands and data towards device and Endpoint IN is used by host to receive data from device.